cyberbotics/webots/docs/guide/rosbot.md

 The `wb_set_motor_position` and `wb_set_motor_velocity` functions allow the user to control the rotation of the wheels.
 `wb_position_sensor_get_value` allows the user to get the value of the position sensor.

-The infra-red [DistanceSensor](../reference/distancesensor.md) nodes are named according to [this figure](#distance-sensors-positions-and-names).
+The infra-red [DistanceSensor](../reference/distancesensor.md) nodes are named according to [this figure](#distance-sensors-positions-and-names-top-view).

-%figure "Distance sensors positions and names"
+%figure "Distance sensors positions and names (top view)"

 ![distance_sensors.png](images/robots/rosbot/distance_sensors.png)